karancan/bbUI.js-Boilerplate/README.md

 Now that you are satisfied with the way your application has come about, it is time to get it into the [BlackBerry App World](http://appworld.blackberry.com/).

-* It would be good to start off by requesting a [Vendor account](https://appworld.blackberry.com/isvportal/).
-This is neccessary in order to publish your application and it can sometimes take a couple days for your Vendor account to get approved.
+* It would be good to start off by requesting a [Vendor account](https://appworld.blackberry.com/isvportal/) as it can sometimes take a couple days for your Vendor account to be approved.
+You have to have a Vendor account in order to publish your application.
 * While waiting for your Vendor account to be approved, you will want to make sure that you have your icons ready (as specified in Step 2).
-You should also get some screeshots of your application ready.
-When submitting the app to the App World, you will have the option to add these screenshots.
+You should also get some screenshots of your application ready.
+When submitting the app to the App World, you will have the option to add these screenshots (these screenshots will be displayed in the App World on your product page).
+* During the process of submitting your app to the App World, if you are representing a company, you would have to have a company logo.
+If you are an individual, you can submit your personal logo.
 * If your app has any content that is the property of another invidual or organization, be sure that you have the right to use this content and that you have given credit where due.
 * Download the [WebWorks SDK](http://developer.blackberry.com/html5/download/sdk/).
 The Ripple Emulator needs this to package your app.
 * Register for your signing keys [here](https://www.blackberry.com/SignedKeys/codesigning.html).
 After you have recieved your signing keys, follow the instructions [here](http://developer.blackberry.com/html5/documentation/signing_setup_bb10_apps_2008396_11.html) to set up your computer to be able to sign your application.